 Unofficial results are preliminary results based on the votes counted on General Voting Day after 8:00 p.m.
 Results are considered unofficial until all votes are counted, and may take several days.
 The Chief Election Officer must declare the official results by October 19, 2022.

 A voter is a person who meets all voting eligibility requirements to vote.
 In the 2022 Richmond Election, a voter is considered someone who:

 - is, or will be, at least 18 years old on General Voting Day (Saturday, October 15, 2022);

 - has lived in BC for at least six months prior to registration (April 14, 2022 is the last day to meet residency requirement if registering on General Voting Day); and

 - are not disqualified from voting by law.

 Voters may also be non-resident property electors.
 Voters are also known as electors.

-The City of Richmond uses the Province of BC’s Voters List for General Local and School Elections.
+The City of Richmond uses the Province of BC’s Voters List for Elections.
 Elections BC maintains and updates the Voters List between elections.
 The Voters List includes a voters’ name and residential address for those who are registered voters.

 A voting place is where you will be voting.
 During advance voting days, all voters may vote at any of the advance voting places.
-For the 2022 Richmond Election on General Voting Day (October 20), voters must vote at their designated voting places.
+For the 2022 Richmond Election on General Voting Day (October 15, 2022), all voters must vote at their designated voting places.
 More information about general voting day voting places will be published online soon.